Frequently asked questions

 My furnace has a fan attached to it that blows air throughout my house.
 Is that a heat pump?

-No. Air source heat pumps transfer heat from the outside of a building to the inside, or vise versa.
+No. Air source heat pumps transfer heat from the outside of a building to the inside, or vice versa.
 This is different than how furnaces operate.

 How do I determine my water heater fuel type?